 Students at participating Indiana high schools, who meet enrollment criteria, are eligible to enroll in Dual Credit courses offered by Purdue University.
-Various Indiana high schools offer Purdue dual-credit classes that are equivalent to courses in Purdue's College of Agriculture, College of Education, or College of Technology.
+Various Indiana high schools offer Purdue dual-credit classes that are equivalent to courses in Purdue's College of Agriculture or College of Technology.

-Students who want to enroll in Agriculture or Education courses should refer to the Agriculture-Education Dual Credit Student Packet.
-Students who want to enroll in Technology courses should refer to the Technology Dual Credit Student Packet.
+Students who want to enroll in Agriculture or Education courses should refer to the Dual Credit Student Packet - College of Agriculture (PDF: 1.75MB).
+Students who want to enroll in Technology courses should refer to the Technology Dual Credit Student Packet (PDF: 400KB).

 Apply for Admission